KinNeko-De/template-dotnet/README.md

 ### Database
 The microservice is created with a database by default.

-If the microservice do not need a database, you must remove the database.
+If the microservice does not need a database, you must remove the database.
 Use the ```--database false``` flag.

 ```bat
 dotnet new microservice [..] --database false